 A popular sports fishing town turned wind sports destination, Los Barriles is a colorful beach town that rivals nearby La Ventana as Baja’s kiteboarding capital.

-Playa Norte RV Park
+Playa Norte RV Haven

 Cabo Pulmo